magento/devdocs/src/guides/v2.3/release-notes/commerce-2-3-6.md

 <!--- MC-35299-->

-*  Invoices created using REST now include gift card information similar to the invoices that are created in the Admin.
+*  Invoices created using the REST API now include gift card information similar to the invoices that are created in the Admin.
 Previously, using POST `\{host}/rest/default/V1/order/3/invoice` to invoice the order did not display the gift card code or gift card amount applied.

 <!--- MC-34654-->